 Aetna considers general anesthesia or IV sedation medically necessary for dental or OMS services if any of the following criteria is met:

 Note: In general, coverage of medically necessary anesthesia services or IV sedation is available only in connection with underlying services that are covered under the benefits plan.
 Please check your benefits plan to determine whether services are covered.
-Note that most Aetna plans exclude coverage of cosmetic surgery.
+Note that most Aetna plans do not cover cosmetic surgery.

 According to guidelines from the American Academy of Pediatric Dentistry, the indications for deep sedation and general anesthesia in pediatric dental patients include: